jyotisharma2994/TCS-java-test-jyotisharma/README.md

   complete the task.
 - Please make sure all code is checked at the end of the session and submit any extra documentation you would like to share

+# Implementation
+- Implementing the solution using tree map so that ordering can be done by using keys.